-- 2:45 Prospective Choir members, not involved in Job Application process, meet on Dining Hall Front Porch - 3:30 Prospective Band Members, not involved in Job Application process, report to Assembly Hall and bring instruments.
+2:45 Prospective Band Members and Choir Members, not involved in Job Application process, report to Assembly Hall and bring instruments.

 Those not involved in above activities meet in Cottage to receive Inspection preparation instruction.
 Campaign material available for purchase (Boys State Currency) at GHQ (Dorsey).